toltec-astro/TolTECHWP/README.md

 # TolTECHWP
-Software for the HWP of the TolTEC instrument.
+Software for the HWPR of the TolTEC instrument.